-You’ll start at the famous Cologne Cathedral.
+You’ll start your one day in Cologne at the famous Cologne Cathedral.
 Most of the other sites are within a few blocks of this landmark.
 Throughout the day, you’ll get to visit a few churches, see a museum, and try the local cuisine.

 In the evening, you can explore Cologne’s vibrant nightlife and a local beer called Kolsch.

 Preparing for your Cologne itinerary?
 Don’t forget to protect yourself with travel insurance!